The truth is our community is at real risk for several types of natural disasters.

-The Cascadia Subduction Zone earthquake poses the greatest risk to the Northwest .
-This earthquake is projected to be a magnitude 9 and shake for upto 5 minutes!
+The Cascadia Subduction Zone earthquake poses the greatest risk to the Northwest.
+This earthquake is projected to be a magnitude 9 and shake for up to 5 minutes!
 Experts believe that many of our bridges and buildings will fail under this stress.
 Water, fuel and communications will also be disrupted for an extended period of time.
 Emergency Management officials project a minimum of two weeks before the arrival of federal assistance.
-Make sure you disaster kit has at least 2 weeks of supplies to bridge the gap between the incident occurs and when help arrives.
+Make sure your disaster kit has at least two weeks of supplies to bridge the gap between when the incident occurs and when help arrives.

 Clackamas Fire and our community partners plan, equip and train for responding following a large disaster.
 Depending on the nature of the disaster, First Responders may be delayed for hour or even days!
 It is critically important for each of us to take the steps necessary to make our families more resilient to disasters.

 Know the types of hazards possible for your community.